 Tom L. Ward is Chairman and Chief Executive Officer of Tapstone Energy, LLC, an Oklahoma City based oil and gas company that launched in September of 2013.
 Prior to that, he served as Chairman and Chief Executive Officer of SandRidge Energy, Inc. from June 2006 through June 2013.
 From 1989 until 2006, he served as President, Chief Operating Officer, and a Director of Chesapeake Energy Corporation, which he co-founded with Aubrey K. McClendon.
 From 1983 to 1989, Mr. Ward was an independent producer of oil and gas in partnership with Mr. McClendon.

-Co-founder of White Fields, Mr. Ward also has a heart for Oklahoma based organizations that display compassion to the poor, as well as those that provide care, education and second changes to the imprisoned.
+Co-founder of White Fields, Mr. Ward also has a heart for Oklahoma based organizations that display compassion to the poor, as well as those that provide care, education and second chances to the imprisoned.

 Mr. Ward graduated from the University of Oklahoma in 1981 with a Bachelor of Business Administration in Petroleum Land Management.
 He has been married to Schree Ward since 1978 and is a father of four and grandfather to eight.